UMFcourses/UMFcourses.github.io/_pages/SupeR_course.md

 # How to apply
 Please send the following documents as a **single PDF** with the title format: “surname_forename_R2026”:
 1. A **CV** (up to 2 pages).
-2. A one-page **personal statement** including: 1) why you want to attend the course, 2) how the course will contribute to your professional development and 3) why you think an in-person over an online course is more suited to your needs.
+2. A one-page **personal statement** including: 1) why you want to attend the course, 2) how the course will contribute to your professional development, and 3) why you think an in-person over an online course is more suited to your needs.
 Please indicate if you would like to be considered for a course bursary.
 3. Proof of English proficiency (see details above)
 4. Proof of statistical analysis (see details above).
-5. Bachelors, Masters and PhD certificates and transcripts, as completed
+5. Bachelors, Masters & PhD certificates and transcripts, as completed

-**Sent the single PDF document to:** umf@umu.se
+**Send the single PDF document to:** umf@umu.se